Daniel writes on any subject based on his actual experiences and those of others as well as topics founded on facts established by research.

 Our suffering in this world is commensurate with the sins we committed in our life before.
 Our hell on earth is in actuality a state of being.
 There are those whose sins were not of major magnitude and so they are living a reasonably happy life on earth with little or not much misery, while there are those who sinned gravely in their previous lives and are now living a miserable and tormented life.
 Their lives on earth can only be described as despondent.
 Our punishment could come in various forms.

-It could a physical suffering such as disease or deformity, or physical torment of another kind like living in poverty.
+It could be a physical suffering such as disease or deformity, or physical torment of another kind like living in poverty.
 It could also be in the form of mental anguish such as losing several loving family members without justification.
-Being a parent to a child who is mentally or physically disabled is a sad life, or living to be so old that one is in a vegetative state is not nice thought..
+Being a parent to a child who is mentally or physically disabled is a sad life, or living to be so old that one is in a vegetative state is not a nice thought.

 But since God is supremely good, loving, just, and merciful He has given earthly humans a chance to redeem themselves by living a good life and allowing them to aspire for that heavenly reward in their succeeding lives.”